-The engineering and design industry directly employs 1.5 million workers plus another 3.2 million upstream and downstream workers - 3.8% of total U.S. employment.
+The engineering and design services industry directly employs 1.6 million workers plus another 3.4 million upstream and downstream workers.
+Engineering's contribution to payrolls was \$367.6 billion in 2022.

-\$558B to GDP: The engineering and design industry's contribution to GDP grew 11.2% in 2021, accounting for 2.7% GDP.
+\$627B to GDP: The engineering and design services industry's total contribution to GDP grew 10.7% compared to 2021.